ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 However, an implementation which receives a reaction character string it does not recognize could render the reaction as a reply, possibly prefixing with a localized string such as "Reaction: ".
-Note that a reaction could theoretically even be another media type (ex: image, audio, or video), although not currently implemented in major instant messaging systems.
+Note that a reaction could be another media type (ex: image, audio, or video), although not as universally implemented in instant messaging systems.
 Note that many systems allow multiple independent reactions per sender.

 Below is the annotated message in EDN and pretty printed CBOR: